How to Get Your Partner into Couples Therapy (Without Begging or Fighting)

 I told her: get convicted.

 “I hate how you treat me.
-I hate this, this, and this.
 I don’t feel close to you.
 I feel lonely.
 This marriage is not working for me.
-I’ve made an appointment with a couple's therapist next Thursday at 7pm.
-I expect you to get your butt in that chair with me.
-And if you don’t, I’m going to be even more unhappy and even more angry than I already am.
+I’ve made an appointment with a couples therapist next Thursday at 7pm.
+I want you there with me.
+And if you’re not, I’m going to be even more unhappy than I already am.

 Six nights.